British-born actress and singer Jane Birkin, who found fame in France, dies age 76 - Local News 8

 (CNN) — Jane Birkin, the British singer and actress who found fame in France, has died aged 76, CNN affiliate BFMTV reported Sunday, citing its sources.

-Birkin was born in London but moved to Paris when she was 20 to work on a movie called “Slogan.”
+Birkin spent nearly six decades in the limelight in her adopted home, to which she moved at just 20 years old and without knowing the French language.
+She was affectionately regarded as France’s favorite “anglaise.”

-She fell in love with the movie’s star, French actor and singer Serge Gainsbourg, and the two quickly became the subject of widespread public fascination.
-The couple often collaborated professionally, memorably performing together on “Je t’aime… moi non plus.”
+Birkin’s rise to fame began shortly after her arrival in Paris, when she fell in love with French actor and singer Serge Gainsbourg.
+The two quickly became the subject of widespread public fascination, with Gainsbourg nearly 20 years older than Birkin.
+The couple often collaborated professionally, memorably performing together on “Je t’aime… moi non plus,” a sultry duet whose explicit lyrics saw the song banned in several countries.

+“Because she embodied freedom, because she sang the most beautiful words in our language, Jane Birkin was a French icon,” President Emmanuel Macron tweeted shortly after news of her death broke.

-While her relationship with Gainsbourg made Birkin a household name, Birkin quickly become a star in her own right and a fashion icon in France, despite being British.
+While her relationship with Gainsbourg made Birkin a household name, Birkin quickly become a star in her own right and a fashion star in France, despite being British.

 She was the inspiration for the famous Birkin bag by French luxury house Hermes.